ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.0.3
+### Release 1.0.4

- - Added :symbol_keys option to convert String hash keys into Symbols.

- - The load() method now supports IO Objects as input as well as Strings.
+ - Fixed bug that did not allow symbols as keys in :compat mode

 ## <a name="description">Description</a>